French Silk Pie Bites

 • In a large bowl, whisk together pudding mix and milk until smooth.
 Gently fold in 1½ c whipped topping.

-• Pipe or spoon the filling into the cooled crescent cups.
+• Pipe or spoon the mousse filling into the cooled crescent cups.
+If making ahead, keep the mousse filling separate from the pastry shells until ready to serve.

-• Top each with a little whipped topping and dust lightly with cocoa powder.
+• Top each with a teaspoonful of whipped topping and dust lightly with cocoa powder.

 Tried this recipe?Let us know how it was!